ningg/Machine-Learning-Q-and-AI/pages/_books_ml-q-and-ai-chapters_ch18.md

 costs and resources by utilizing feature-based methods, in-context learning, or parameter-efficient fine-tuning techniques.

-The three conventional methodsâ€"feature-based approach, fine-tuning I, and fine-tuning IIâ€"provide different computational efficiency and performance trade-offs.
+The three conventional methods""feature-based approach, fine-tuning I, and fine-tuning II""provide different computational efficiency and performance trade-offs.
 Parameter-efficient fine-tuning methods like soft prompt tuning, prefix tuning, and adapter methods further optimize the adaptation process, reducing the number of parameters to be updated.